E1iTeDa357/docker-homeseer4/README.md

 ### Acknowledgments

-This image was inspired by @marthoc's HomeSeer image (on Docker Hub at marthoc/homeseer)
+This image was inspired by @marthoc's HomeSeer image (on Docker Hub at marthoc/homeseer).
+Thanks to @luck-y13 for updating DockerFile to latest version.

 ### Changelog